Outsourcing: India overview

 The agreement plays a very critical role in this type of outsourcing.
 It should cover issues relating to data protection, security compliance, confidentiality, IP rights' assignment, audit rights, reporting requirements and change control.

-The procurement process should examine various matters, including supplier reputation, technical specifications, expertise, pricing, updates, after-sales support and service, SLAs, and so on.
+The procurement process should examine various matters, including supplier reputation, technical specifications, expertise, pricing, updates, after-sales support and service, service level agreements (SLAs), and so on.
 While the procurement process can vary, the following provides a general outline of the process.

 Request for proposal